k8s-platform-hub/hello-world/README.md

 * Rich query syntax that supports complex queries using relationships.
 * Role based access control to handle permissions at a row and column level.

- The url to be used to make these queries is always of the type: `https://data.cluster-name.hasura-app.io/v1/query` (in this case `https://data.awesome45.hasura-app.io`)
+ The url to be used to make these queries is always of the type: `https://data.cluster-name.hasura-app.io/v1/query` (in this case `https://data.awesome45.hasura-app.io`) and for GraphQL its `https://data.cluster-name.hasura-app.io/v1alpha1/graphql`.

 As mentioned earlier, this quickstart app comes with two pre-created tables `author` and `article`.